We probably all know that if you want to make kids smile quickly and easily for photos, ask them to “say cheese!”

 Naturally they’ll try to thwart you and smile through the photos!

-If you’re capturing more than one child, ask them to tickle one another.
+One of my favourites!
+To make kids smile with ease, ask them to tickle each other.
 Tell them they have to wait until you count to 3.
 Then count very slowly, and when you get to 3, say something unexpected instead, eg. 1…….2……..dirty socks!

-Capture the looks of excited anticipation in the build up, the delightful laughter when you say something other than the expected “three”.
-You can drag this one out for a few turns, and when you finally get to 3, capture their connection and laughter as they tickle one another.
+Capture the smiles and looks of excited anticipation in the build up, the delightful laughter when you say something other than the expected “three”.
+For shooting your photos, you can drag this one out for a few turns, and when you finally get to 3, capture their connection and laughter as they tickle one another.